Experience the magic of the Aurora Borealis in Rovaniemi.

 The Northern Lights commonly appear between 10 PM and 2 AM, but can at times be seen as soon as 7 PM.
 A show might last from only a couple of minutes to several hours.

-To skip waiting outside in the cold for the Auroras to appear, we’ve got the perfect solution for you in the form of an instant notification service that works in the Rovaniemi area: Aurora Alert Realtime lets you know as soon as the Auroras are visible.
+To skip waiting outside in the cold for the Auroras to appear, we’ve got the perfect solution for you in the form of an instant notification service that works in the Rovaniemi area: Aurora Alert Realtime and Northern Lights Alert let you know as soon as the Auroras are visible.

 For a more thorough Aurora experience, we warmly recommend joining one of the numerous Northern Lights tours in Rovaniemi.
 Aurora hunts are available on snowmobiles, husky sleds, snowshoes, and in reindeer sleighs, just to name a few ways to experience the dancing arcs in the sky.